fitbenchmarking/fitbenchmarking/docs/source/users/install_instructions/externals.rst

 and instructions for installing and setting up the MATLAB engine are
 here: `<https://uk.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html>`_.

-There are a couple of different ways to install Matlab through WSL in a Linux environment.
+There are a couple of different ways to install MATLAB through WSL in a Linux environment.
 One of these involves using X11 Forwarding, through a server like VcXsrv.
 This is an X server for Windows, which enables users to run graphical apps from a Linux environment on a Windows  machine.
 Once installed, one needs to start XLaunch, click "Next" till the window "Extra settings", where the last box needs to be ticked for VcXsrv to function correctly.
 X11Forwarding can be tested by